Spring Theme for Preschool and Kindergarten

 Tracing worksheets, cutting activities, and matching worksheets.

-Centers allow children to complete worksheet practice in small groups while teachers provide guided instruction.
+Centers allow children to complete worksheet practice in small groups while teachers give guided instruction.

 Classroom Uses